k3lux/k3lux/README.md

-### Hi there im Saqib Chowdhury!
-A proffesional python developer based in the United Kingdom! 👋
+### Hi there im Saqib!
+A proffesional python and javascript developer based in the United Kingdom! 👋

 - 🔭 I’m currently working on CentroNodes Hosting!
-- 🌱 I’m currently learning JavaScript, CSS, PHP and HTML!
+- 🌱 I’m currently learning Java, PHP and C#!
 - 📫 How to reach me: DM Me on discord!
 Saqib#9999
 - 🌱 I am a developer based in the United Kingdom.